renus/last-tweet/README.md

 ##controller usage:

-you can get the last tweets in an entity Array from the controller with this code:
+if you want to use it in a controller you can get an entity Array with this code:

 ```php
 <?php